-• For information about image size, image quality, and number of images that can be stored, see page 184.

-- For information about movie image size, see page 100. - For information about resizing existing snapshots, see page 121.
+- For information about image size, image quality, and number of images that can be stored, see page 194. - For information about movie image size, see page 105. - · For information about resizing existing snapshots, see page 130.

-- To select the image size - 1.
-In the REC mode, press [SET]. - Use [▲] and [▼] to select the second control panel option (Image Size). - 3.
+■ To select the image size

+- 1. In the REC mode, press [SET]. - 2.
+Use [▲] and [▼] to select the top control panel option (Image Size). - 3.
 Use [◄] and [▶] to select an image size and then press [SET].

-Image Size (Pixels) Suggested Print Size and Application Description

-10M (3648×2736) Poster Print

-3:2 (3648×2432) Poster Print Good detail for better clarity even for images cropped (page 122) from the original

-16:9 (3648×2048) HDTV

-9M (3456×2592) A3 Print

-7M (3072×2304) A3 Print Good detail

-4M (2304×1728) A4 Print

-2M (1600×1200) 3.5"×5" Print Best when preserving memory capacity is relatively more important than image quality.
+Image Size (Pixels) Suggested Print Size and Application Description RAW+ RAW+JPEG (Select when you want to process image data yourself.)
+Saves the image as both normal JPEG data and RAW image data.
+A 10M size image is stored for the JPEG data.
+RAW image data is unprocessed data output by the image sensor and is saved in DNG (digital negative) format.
+Though the image of such data is virtually undeteriorated, it cannot be viewed on the camera's monitor screen or printed.
+After transferring RAW image data to your computer, you can use software that supports the general-purpose DNG format to process the image and convert it to image data that suits your particular needs.
+Since both RAW image data and JPEG data are saved by the camera, you can view the JPEG version on the camera's monitor screen.
+10M (3648×2736) Poster Print 3:2 (3648×2432) Poster Print Good detail for better clarity even for images cropped (page 131) from the original 16:9 (3648×2048) HDTV 9M (3456×2592) A3 Print 7M (3072×2304) A3 Print Good detail 4M (2304×1728) A4 Print 2M (1600×1200) 3.5"×5" Print Best when preserving memory capacity is relatively more important than image quality.
 VGA (640×480) E Mail Image files are smaller, which is better when attaching images to e-mail.
 However, images are relatively coarser.

 - The initial factory default image size setting is 10M (10 million pixels). - Selecting "3:2" records images with an aspect ratio of 3:2, which matches the standard aspect ratio of print paper. - The letters "HDTV" stand for "High Definition Television".
 An HDTV screen has an aspect ratio of 16:9, which makes them wider than the usual 4:3 aspect ratio of television screens of the past.
-Your camera can record images that are compatible with the aspect ratio an HDTV screen. - You should regard the print paper sizes suggested here as guidelines only (200 dpi print resolution). - Available image sizes are limited for some functions as noted below.
+Your camera can record images that are compatible with the aspect ratio an HDTV screen. - You should regard the print paper sizes suggested here as guidelines only (200 dpi print resolution). - · Available image sizes are limited for some functions as noted below.